mjm41/rc-boat/README.md

 ## Build Log (Photos + Steps)

-> Photos live in `docs/` and are referenced below.

 ### 1) Cut out top + add splash cover
 Cut out the middle of the toy boat top and **super-glue** a plastic cover in place for splash protection.